hannutt/DBoard/README.md

 This Python Django and JavaScript application simulates two things.
 An online store that uses artificial intelligence.
 OpenAI GPT 3.5 chatbot is integrated into the online store, where you can ask for more information about the products.

+For security reasons, the chatbot's API key is stored in a local text file and retrieved from there using the JS fetch method.

 Another thing that can be simulated is a discussion board that has similar functions to regular Internet discussion boards.

 Start view